henrybon806/henrybon806/README.md

 ## Computer Science @ UC Berkeley | Autonomous Systems | Full-Stack Mobile Dev

-👋 I'm a Computer Science student at the University of California, Berkeley, passionate about designing and implementing systems that push the boundaries of automation and user-centric design.
-I have hands-on experience across the stack, from low-level robotics code to scalable cloud infrastructure and user-facing mobile applications.
+👋 Hi!
+I’m Henry.
+I'm a Computer Science student at the University of California, Berkeley, who is passionate building systems that solve real problems.
+Most of my work sits where education, data, and robotics overlap.
+I built ARES (analytical robotics evaluation system), a public FTC analytics platform and Discord bot used by hundreds of robotics teams, and Spike Inclusive, an iPad app that helps students program LEGO Spike robots in more accessible ways.
+What keeps me hooked is turning chaotic ideas into things that actually make a difference for teams on the ground.

+I split my time between building, mentoring, and research-heavy side projects.
+At Energesque I designed a solar data API pipeline, and at the University of Arizona I helped build an Android app that measures heart activity for stress research.
+I still work closely with the FTC community I came from (ARES started as a tool I wished I had while leading and mentoring robotics teams).

+Lately I’ve been diving into GPU-accelerated design automation, machine learning for decision-making, and the art of keeping data pipelines and interfaces simple enough to trust.
+I care about clarity, reproducibility, and actually shipping things.
+If it helps people build, learn, or compete better, that’s where I want to be.

 ---